dorkodu/sage/paper/4 -- Type System.md

 ##### Result Coercion

-Attributes returning the string type expect to encounter UTF‐8 string internal values.
+Attributes returning the *string* type expect to encounter UTF‐8 string internal values.

 Sage servers may coerce non‐string raw values to string when reasonable without losing information, otherwise they must raise an attribute error.
 Examples of this may include returning the string `"true"` for a boolean true value, or the string `"1"` for the integer `1`.

 #### Boolean

-The Boolean scalar type represents `true` or `false`.
+The boolean scalar type represents `true` or `false`.
 Response formats should use a built‐in boolean type if supported; otherwise, they should use their representation of the integers `1` and `0`.

 ##### Result Coercion

-Attributes returning the **boolean** type expect to encounter boolean internal values.
+Attributes returning the *boolean* type expect to encounter boolean internal values.

-Sage servers may coerce non‐boolean raw values to `boolean` when reasonable without losing information, otherwise they must raise an attribute error.
+Sage servers may coerce non‐boolean raw values to *boolean* when reasonable without losing information, otherwise they must raise an attribute error.
 Examples of this may include returning `true` for non‐zero numbers.

 ### <a name="4.2.2">4.2.2</a> Objects